GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ## Services Page

 The services page is designed to give the users a brief insight into the services of what the company offers its clients with a description of the beautician’s experience and really is where you get a feel for the company and the professional nature of it.
 The page is designed to be eye-catching and give the user a well-rounded experience as they view what company has to offer.
-The cards have a green shadow appear around them when the cursor enters a card to focus your view on the card the user are reading helping to boost the user's UX.
+The cards have a green shadow appear around them when the cursor enters a card to focus your view on the card the user is reading helping to boost the user's UX.

 ![image](https://user-images.githubusercontent.com/72948843/200798942-5810353e-1a85-45bc-bb6b-deb8c7594b5d.png)